bromite/bromite/README.md

 (Original Bromite README follows)

+## Merging upstream changes

+Periodically the Bromite project will add new patches for release.
+There is a specific process to add these to this repo which should be followed to ensure a clean and maintainable Git history.

+1. Make sure the upstream remote is established.

+If you do not have an upstream remote, add it with:

+    git remote add upstream https://github.com/bromite/bromite.git

+2. Retrieve the upstream changes

+    git fetch upstream

+3. Find the latest Bromite release tag

+    git describe --tags --abbrev=0 upstream/master

+This will give you output like `94.0.4606.94` which we'll use as an example going forward.

+4. Create a new branch based on this tag

+    git checkout -b upstream-94.0.4606.94 94.0.4606.94

+5. Rebase this branch on the current master

+    git rebase origin/master

+If the rebase complete cleanly, you're done!
+Push the branch and open a PR to master.

+If you run into conflicts, there is more work to do.
+We want to keep the upstream commits faithful to their original source.
+This means collecting any conflicts and putting them into a separate commit.
+The procedure is largely the same but start out by adding a commit with the conflicts pre-resolved.
+Then rebase onto `origin/master` and -- if the rebase succeeds cleanly -- push the new branch.

 # Bromite - Take back your browser

 <img src="https://www.bromite.org/release.svg" alt="current Bromite release" title="current Bromite release" /> <img src="https://www.bromite.org/license.svg" alt="GNU GPL v3" title="GNU VPL v3" />